quiquee/obc-docs/protocol-spec.md

 }
 ```

-The `startKey` and `endKey` are inclusive and assumed lexical order.
+The `startKey` and `endKey` are inclusive and assumed to be in lexical order.
 The validating peer responds with `RESPONSE` message whose `payload` is a `RangeQueryStateResponse` object.

 ```
 message RangeQueryStateResponse {